gnawalishyam/jekyll/_posts/2018-02-24-Tetyana-Colosivschi.md

 Prior to joining ConsenSys in 2017, Tetyana founded Fabco Energy Group, an Upstream Oil &amp; Gas Transaction Advisory firm.
 Tetyana has a decade of experience in Oil &amp; Gas industry, working in OFS and Upstream sectors with leading Oil &amp; Gas companies and governments across the globe.

 Tetyana took MBA classes at Wharton School of Business, has Master’s Degree from Yonsei University – a top private university in South Korea.
 Tetyana speaks Russian and Korean.

+## Abstract

+**Supply Chain in Energy Industry**

+Blockchain revolutionizes major industries across the globe and one of the largest and most comprehensive horizontals of all – that required trust among variety of parties involved – the supply chain.
+Supply chain processes in Oil &amp; Gas industry are extremely laborious and prone to human error, and can be a perfect start for a company that wants to begin implementing blockchain technology in its operations.
+There are multiple ways to apply supply chain tools, and I will be talking specifically about processes that have been implemented by ConsenSys and leading enterprises.